infogulch/xtemplate/README.md

 ## 👨‍🏫 How it works

-xtemplate is designed to treat the files in the templates directory as relatively static. *Consider the templates directory to be your **application definition***.
+xtemplate is designed to treat the files in the templates directory as relatively static.
 When a file under the templates directory is modified the server will quickly reload and can be configured to automatically refresh browser clients making the development experience very snappy.
-Templates can have dynamic access to a directory in the local filesystem if you set set the "context path" config item (ideally pointed to a different directory than the templates directory).
+Templates can have dynamic access to a directory in the local filesystem if you set set the "context path" config.
+It may be helpful to consider the templates and context directories to be 'application definition' and 'user storage', respectively.

-When [`Build(config)`](build.go) is called, xtemplate recursively scans all files in the templates directory:
+When [`config.Instance()`](instance.go) is called, xtemplate recursively scans all files in the templates directory and loads them in.
+Except for hidden files where its filename starts with `.`, all of these files are added to a Go 1.22 `http.ServeMux`: static files by their full path, and template files by their path minus extension.

 * Template files (files with extension `.html`; configurable) are loaded into a custom `html/template.Template` where all defined templates are available to invoke from all other templates, and all files are available to include in any other template by their full path relative to the template directory.
+Each template file is added as the route handler for that path.
+If any template file defines a named template where the name matches a ServeMux pattern like `{{define "GET /path"}}...{{end}}` or `{{define "DELETE /items/{id}"}}...{{end}}`, then that pattern is also added to the routes and the named template definition will be used as the handler.
 * All other files are considered "static files" and are served directly from disk.
 The file is hashed, which is used to optimize caching behavior by handling cache management headers like `Etag` and `If-None-Match`.
-If the file has a compressed version (e.g. `file.txt` and `file.txt.gz`), after validating that both have equivalent contents, the server will negotiate with clients to select the best encoding when requesting the path of the original file in order to optimize both bandwidth and cpu.
+If the file has a compressed version (e.g. `file.txt` and `file.txt.gz`), after validating that both have equivalent contents, the server will negotiate with clients to select the best encoding when requesting the path of the original file in order to optimize bandwidth and cpu.

-Then, except for hidden files where its filename starts with `.`, all of these files are added to a Go 1.22 `http.ServeMux`: static files by their full path, and template files by their path minus extension.
-In addition, if any template file defines a template where the name matches a ServeMux pattern like `{{define "GET /path"}}...{{end}}` or `{{define "DELETE /items/{id}"}}...{{end}}`, then that pattern is routed to that defined template.

-When a request is 'routed to' a template, the [bufferedTemplateHandler](server.go#L100) executes the template and writes the output into a buffer; if the template execution succeeds then the buffer is written out as the response to the request.
-The template is executed with dynamic data in the dot context: request details at [`.Req`](#request-data-and-response-control), database access at [`.Tx` and `.Query`](#database-functions), and filesystem access like [`.ReadFile`](#file-operations), depending on config, see [context](#-context).
+In response to a request, the [bufferedTemplateHandler](handlers.go) executes the associated template, writing the output into a buffer; if the template execution succeeds then the buffer is written out as the response to the request.
+The template is executed with dynamic data in the dot context: request details at [`.Req`](#request-data-and-response-control), database access at [`.Tx` and `.Query`](#database-functions), and filesystem access like [`.ReadFile`](#file-operations), depending on config (see [context](#-context)).
 Arbitrary plain go functions can be added to to the templating engine with the `FuncMaps` config, in addition to many useful [default funcs](#-functions) added by xtemplate like functions to escape html (thanks